 20-24 Week Old Puppy Growth: Physical And Behavioral Development

-Just as he was last month, your puppy is still growing and changing rapidly.
+Just as they were last month, your puppy is still growing and changing rapidly.
 Here’s how your Dood is changing as a 20-week old puppy.

 5-Month Old Puppy Physical Development

-- Believe it or not, your puppy will reach sexual maturity between now and the next couple of months.
-Consider having them spayed or neutered by 6 months if they’re a small Doodle (less than 50 lbs.) and between 9-15 months if they’re large (over 50 lbs.) after growth stops.
+Believe it or not, your puppy will reach sexual maturity between now and the next couple of months.
+Consider having them spayed or neutered by 6 months if they’re a small Doodle weighing less than 50 lbs., and between 9-15 months if they’re over 50 lbs. after they stop growing.

-- Depending on your Dood’s estimated final size, he may be ready to be spayed/neutered; talk to your vet to learn more.
+Depending on your Dood’s estimated adult size, they may already be ready to be spayed/neutered; talk to your vet to learn more.

-- A 5-month old puppy will continue to grow at an individual growth rate.
-Be sure to keep track of it with our Doodle Puppy Growth Tracker!
+Mini and Medium Doodles will reach about half their adult weight this month.
+Nevertheless, a 5-month old puppy will continue to grow at an individual growth rate.
+(Be sure to keep track of it with our Doodle Puppy Growth Tracker!)

-- As he continues to get bigger, he will need more and more food; Make sure you’re feeding puppy food and the right amount of it.
+As your Dood continues to get bigger, they will need more and more food; make sure you’re feeding puppy food and the right amount of it.

-- By the end of this month, you can start taking advantage of his increasing stamina and take him on a twenty-minute walk each day.
+By the end of this month, you can start taking advantage of your Doodle’s increasing stamina and take them on a twenty-minute walk each day.

 5-Month Old Puppy Behavioral Development

-- Your Dood may become less dependent on you for a sense of security.
-He will likely start to wander further from your side, motivated by his increasing curiosity and confidence in the world around him.
+Your Dood may become less dependent on you for a sense of security.
+They will likely start to wander further from your side, motivated by their increasing curiosity and confidence in the world around them.

-- He has so much energy right now., and he knows it – but doesn’t know how to deal with it.
-Help him to get plenty of exercise to help burn off that energy in a productive way and decrease incidences of naughtiness.
+Doodles at this age have so much energy right now, but they don’t really know how to deal with it.
+Help yours to get plenty of exercise to help burn off that energy in a productive way and decrease incidences of naughtiness.

-- He will likely be fully house trained by the end of this month (though it is normal if he isn’t quite yet).
+Your Dood will likely be fully house trained by the end of this month (though it is still normal if they aren’t quite yet).

-- Your 20-24 week old Dood is now developing his style of play.
-You’ll likely observe him rehearsing his adult role with some humping, nips, growls, and generally rougher play style.
+Your 20-24 week old Dood is now developing their style of play.
+You’ll likely observe them rehearsing their adult role with some humping, nips, growls, and generally rougher play style.

 What To Expect As A Doodle Parent

-- Prepare to keep your puppy stimulated and engaged.
-For example, when outdoors, change direction frequently so that he has to keep coming to find you.
+Prepare to keep your puppy stimulated and engaged.
+For example, when outdoors, change direction frequently so that they have to keep coming to find you.
 Games and puzzles are also great for pups this age.

 - Continue providing a lot of puppy-safe toys and be sure to keep “chewables” out of reach (i.e. shoes, houseplants, electrical cords, etc.)